Thierry-Dumont/RKkit/README.md

   Gaussian Runge-Kutta methods.

-Some sage/jupyter notebooks are provided: they probably provide  the best way to learn and to test this code (even, you can run the notebooks on binder, see below).
+Some sage/jupyter notebooks are provided: they probably provide  the best way to learn and to test this code.

 Note that the cost of the computation grows very fast with tne number of steps of the method; also, the rooted_tree machinery in